Frequently Asked Questions

 How involved does a faculty member have to be after the report is filed?

-If a student accepts responsibility for his/her actions and agrees to the sanction imposed by the instructor, then the case is closed and the faculty member simply needs to submit the case in writing to the Assistant Director for AI.
+If a student accepts responsibility for his/her actions and agrees to the sanction imposed by the instructor, then the case is closed and the faculty member simply needs to submit the case to the Director of Student Conduct and Community Standards.
 If the student requests a hearing, however, then the faculty member will need to appear before the College Academic Integrity Committee to present his or her information regarding the case.
 If the student appeals the decision of the College Academic Integrity Committee and the case goes before the University Academic Integrity Committee, then the faculty member will not need to appear before the University AI Committee.
 The appeal will only reach the University AI Committee if there are irregularities in procedure, new evidence not available for the first hearing, or if the punishment is not consistent with the violation.

 If a student merits a sanction of suspension or expulsion, then the case goes to the Student Disciplinary Council, the only body designated to handle suspension or expulsion (KRS 164.370).
 If this is the case, then the faculty member will need to appear before this Committee to present his or her information regarding the case.
-The Assistant Director for AI will help facilitate the entire process.
+The Director of Student Conduct and Community Standards will help facilitate the entire process.

 How long does the report stay in the system?
 For example, if a student drops out for a year or two and then returns to EKU, will the report still be on file?

-Most files are kept for 5 years and after that, destroyed.
+Records are kept on file for 3 years after graduation or 7 years after the date of the incident, whichever is greatest.
 Exceptions to this may be suspensions, expulsions, or cases with "FX" sanctions.
 Information cannot be disclosed in a file unless students have provided their written consent.
 Students are protected under the Family Educational Rights and Privacy Act (FERPA) whose three components are:

 - The right of students to inspect and review education records